Best Black Friday Headphone Deals | Digital Trends

 Digital Trends may earn a commission when you buy through links on our site.

 Whether you’re looking for some compact earbuds or full size headphones, there will be something for everyone this Black Friday.
-Keep an eye out for noise cancelling headphones for travelers, sports headphones active athletes, and Bluetooth options for wireless freedom!
+Keep an eye out for noise-cancelling headphones for travelers, sports headphones for active athletes, and Bluetooth options for wireless freedom!

 Monoprice Hi-Fi Lightweight On-Ear Headphones$11 $15